Bronzdragon/perceptron-rust/README.md

 ```

 ## Usage
-Install the Perceptron-rs package, then import it under the name `perceptron` as follows:
+Install the Perceptron-rust package, then import it under the name `perceptron-rust`.
+A short example:
 ```python
 from perceptron_rust import Perceptron